Overconvergent de Rham-Witt cohomology for semistable varieties: Introduction

 for proper semistable varieties $Y$ over $k$, where $W\omega_{Y/k}^{\bullet}$ is the Hyodo-Kato complex \cite{HK94}.

 There is, however, currently no Hyodo-Kato style theory available for non-proper semistable varieties.
-For example, we remark that the lack of a Hyodo-Kato complex for non-proper situations caused some additional difficulties in de Shalit's proof of the $p$-adic weight-monodromy conjecture for $p$-adically uniformisable varieties (see the comment before Theorem 2.1 in \cite{deS05}).
-The main result of this paper is to define a suitable overconvergent Hyodo-Kato complex $W^{\dagger}\omega_{Y/k}^{\bullet}$ which extends this comparison to non-proper situations.
+We shall define a complex $W^{\dagger}\omega_{Y/k}^{\bullet}$, functorial in $Y$, which computes log-rigid cohomology in non-proper situations.
 More precisely, we prove \begin{Theorem} Let $Y$ be a quasi-projective semistable variety over $S_{0}$.
-Then there is a quasi-isomorphism \end{Theorem}

-We then describe the monodromy operator on log-rigid cohomology in terms of the overconvergent Hyodo-Kato complex, using the method of \cite{Mok93}.
+Then there is a quasi-isomorphism \end{Theorem} We then describe the monodromy operator on log-rigid cohomology in terms of the overconvergent Hyodo-Kato complex, using the method of \cite{Mok93}.

+Using the overconvergent Hyodo-Kato complex we can formulate Grosse-Kl\"{o}nne's Hyodo-Kato isomorphism \cite{Gro05} in the non-proper case as follows: For a strictly semistable weak formal scheme $\mathfrak{X}$ over $\spwf W(k)$ with generic fibre $X$, a $K_{0}=W(k)[1/p]$-dagger space, and closed fibre $Y$ which we assume to be quasi-projective, there is a canonical isomorphism between the de Rham cohomology of $X$ and the (rational) overconvergent Hyodo-Kato cohomology of $Y$ (\cite{Gro05}, Corollary 3.5).

+In \cite{CDN18}, log-rigid cohomology and overconvergent syntomic cohomology are used to study the $p$-adic cohomology of semistable $p$-adic Stein spaces, notably Drinfeld half-spaces, within the context of a hoped for $p$-adic local Langlands correspondence.
+We expect that the overconvergent Hyodo-Kato complex will have interesting applications in this area.

+Note that even in the smooth case $X/k$, \cite{DLZ11} only construct a map $R\Gamma_{\rig}(X)\rightarrow\mathbb{R}\Gamma(X,W^{\dagger}\Omega_{X/k}^{\bullet}\otimes\mathbb{Q})$ when $X$ is quasi-projective.
+We will see in the proof of Theorem \ref{main comparison} (= Theorem \ref{intro theorem}) in Section \ref{main comparison section} why we need to assume quasi-projectivity.
+In a recent preprint \cite{Law18}, Lawless has been able to remove the quasi-projectivity hypothesis at least in the smooth case.
+For details we refer to \cite{Law18}.
+In work in progress, Lawless also intends to remove this hypothesis in the semistable case and hence we expect Theorem \ref{intro theorem} to hold unconditionally as well.

 In the final part of the paper, we compare the usual and overconvergent Hyodo-Kato cohomology in the proper case:

 \begin{Theorem} Let $Y$ be a projective semistable variety over $S_{0}$.
 Then the canonical map